Westpac blames tech, errors for scandal

 Westpac in January set up an external advisory panel, comprising former NBN chairman Ziggy Switkowski, former Sydney Water CEO Kerry Schott and BCG Australia co-founder Colin Carter to review the board’s risk governance and accountability.

-The failure concerning International Funds Transfer Instructions (IFTIs) non-reporting occurred due to a mix of technology and human error dating to 2009.

-“Consequences that have been applied to individuals include significant remuneration impacts and disciplinary actions,” Mr King said.
+“With the benefit of hindsight, and noting the Board’s escalating focus in the area, directors could have recognised earlier the systemic nature of some of the financial crime issues Westpac was facing,” the panel said.

+Mr King said accountability has been fixed and a number of staff had faced consequences.

-“A number of relevant staff” had already left the company, he said.
+This included disciplinary actions, pay and bonus cuts worth $13 million were applied to 38 executives in 2019 and a number of relevant staff had already left the company, he said.

+The bank will not pay out bonuses to the CEO and group executives in 2020.

 The scandal led to then Westpac chief executive Brian Hartzer and chairman Lindsay Maxsted stepping down, followed by a string of senior management changes.